 This predicted leverage may be exceeded within the framework of the value-at-risk limit indicated below for the overall risk level.

-The management company applies the relative value-at-risk approach to calculate the overall risk.
-In addition to the VaR calculation for the current fund portfolio, the VaR for a corresponding reference portfolio is also calculated.
+The management company applies the absolute value-at-risk approach to calculate the overall risk.
+The VaR is calculated for the fund portfolio.